e-ucm/xapi-seriousgames/README.md

 ### 2.2.3. completed _ending_

-The player finishes a completable.
+The player finished a completable.

 * `value` is an optional identifier indicating the ending of the completion, in the case a completable can be finished in several ways.
 Each identifier should represent and independent ending.